tapsi-delivery/woocommerce-tapsi-delivery-plugin/local-delivery-by-tapsi/README.txt

 1. Click **Install Now**.
 After the plugin downloads, click **Activate**

 = Install Local Delivery by Tapsi Manually =
-1. Upload the `woocommerce-doordash` folder to your `/wp-content/plugins/` directory.
+1. Upload the `woocommerce-tapsi` folder to your `/wp-content/plugins/` directory.
 1. Activate the Local Delivery by Tapsi plugin by visiting *Plugins > Installed Plugins* and clicking **Activate**.

 = After Activation =